Zen practice is about getting in touch with your own values

 The teacher/student relationship at the Zen Center is a spiritual friend model.
 Spiritual friendship is the practice itself; we give and we receive.
 It is an intimate relationship that can last a lifetime.

-Attend Monday, Wednesday and/or Sunday morning practice regularly.
-Two Half Day Sits are also required.
+Attend Monday, Wednesday and/or Sunday morning practice regularly for a year.
+Six Half Day Sits are also required.

 Attend an in person four day or week-long intensive silent meditation retreat(sesshin).